-The measurement period defines the analytic parameters for time that are required to calculate the change in diabetes control among participants receiving an intervention.
 For pre/post calculations, time has more components and complexity compared to the surveillance measure.
-There are three relevant dates and time periods to consider when calculating this metric: a participant's intervention start date, the pre-intervention observation period to assess diabetes control before the intervention start date (referred to as look-back period), and a post intervention observation period to assess change after the intervention start date.
+There are three relevant dates and time periods to consider when calculating this metric: a participant's intervention start date, the pre-intervention observation period to assess diabetes control before the intervention start date (referred to as "look-back period"), and a post intervention observation period to assess change after the intervention start date (referred to as "observation period").